wizmo2/TAudio-Case/bluetooth-soundbar/readme.md

 ## Deconstruction
 I resorted to brute force, a hack-saw, and cutters to get into the first unit.

-The correct method (in retrospect!) is to peel back the display sticker to access 2 screws mounting the display module cover to the main extrusion.
+In retrospect(!), the correct method is to peel back the right side of the display sticker to access 2 screws mounting the display module cover to the main extrusion.
 If these are removed, you may beable to pry open the other side to access the left screws.
-Once these are removed, I am assuming the cap with the electronics assembly should come off as easily as the speaker end cap.
+Once these are removed, I am assuming the cap with the electronics assembly would come off as easily as the speaker end cap.